abnowack/Phd-In-Progress/September2015.md

 While this does install the needed program, the python script is a little outdated as the main executable is now called convert.exe

 To fix this after installing imagemagick browse to the installation folder (C:\Program Files\ImageMagick-6.9.2-Q16 in my case) and create a copy of convert.exe named imgconvert.exe

+# September 4

+Working on instead determine how to solve for the object image directly from projection data.
+Sophisticated image reconstruction algorithms can be applied afterwards.

+Roughly, we have S = P T where S is my observation and T is the unknown image.
+I'm trying to figure out how to create P, the matrix which turns image pixel into counts in the detector.
+I think I just need to turn each image pixel "on" and project the output.

+Need to create a discrete pixel setup of my raytracing programs.
+Tasks

+- [ ] Create a test image
+- [ ] Create sinogram of test image
+- [ ] Create transformation matrix for single pixel
+- [ ] Create transformation matrix for all pixels in image
+- [ ] Try to solve directly